terahlunah/fox/README.md

-# 🦊 Fox
+# Fox 🦊

-Fox is a statically typed, stack-based concatenative programming language.
+Fox is a statically typed, stack-based, concatenative programming language.
 It is designed to balance minimalism and ergonomics.

 Design was inspired by Kitten, Rust, Haskell and F#.